LasetteBrown/3-password-generator/README.md

 ## Thank yous

-Thank you to my tutor, Kelling Gowing, and my friend, Eliot Kurfman for helping me debug mycode!
+Thank you to my tutor, Kelly Gowing, and my friend, Eliot Kurfman for helping me debug mycode!